Generic Name: infliximab (in-FLIX-i-mab)

 - Caution is advised when using Remicade in CHILDREN; they may be more likely to develop certain side effects.
 These effects may include certain blood problems (eg, anemia, low white blood cell levels), blood in the stool, flushing, bone fracture, certain types of infection, and certain allergic reactions.
 Cases of unusual cancer have occurred in children and teenagers using Remicade.

 - Remicade should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if Remicade can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Remicade while you are pregnant.
-If you use Remicade while pregnant, your baby may have a higher risk of getting an infection for at least 6 months after your last dose.
 It is not known if Remicade is found in breast milk.
 Do not breast-feed while taking Remicade.

 Possible side effects of Remicade: